kosall5220/apcsa-freedom-project/tool/learning-log.md

 ![alt text](imgs/ll2_4.png)

 Today I didn't get to do too much and just learned how to add text to my scene.
-Hopefully I could explore some cooler features like building the background of a game or maybe having user input to move the player around..
+Hopefully I could explore some cooler features like building the background of a game or maybe having user input to move the player around.

+11/11/2025
+First I downloaded this starter [assest pack](https://github.com/gdquest-demos/godot-3-beginner-2d-platformer/releases/tag/1.1.0) for  2D platformer game.

 ### X/X/XX:
 * Text